CriMilanese/scull_device_driver/README.md

 the language safety guarantees to write kernel code.
 The lack of C bindings to the original kernel block layer and its structures moved the objective towards a mock-up, namely a character device driver that uses a bi-dimensional array to simulate reading and writing to non-contiguous areas of memory.
-Furthermore, to test its performance using `fio` (a standard testing tool for IO operations), our device driver *never returns zero* on read or write, because if our file was actually mapped to physical memory, that memory would have been always readable or writable, at least partially.
+Furthermore, to test its performance using [FIO]{https://fio.readthedocs.io/en/latest/} (a standard testing tool for IO operations), our device driver *never returns zero* on read or write, because if our file was actually mapped to physical memory, that memory would have been always readable or writable, at least partially.